How Much Does A House Extension Cost in 2024?

-The cost of an extension will be dependent on the type of extension you choose to have, its size and the quality of the finish.
+This is quite a large price range, as the cost of an extension is dependent on the type of extension you choose to get, how much liveable space it adds, and the quality of the finish.

-Those based in the London area can expect higher labour costs.
+Those based in the London area can expect higher labour costs, which impact the cost of extensions per m².

-A small single-storey extension (15m2) has an average price range of £22,500 up to £37,500 with the range mainly being affected by the quality of finish and your location.
+A small single-storey extension (15m²) has an average price range of £22,500 – £37,500, with the range mainly being affected by the quality of the finish and your location in the UK.

-The type of room that you are building and the finish can greatly affect the overall cost of your extension.
+The type of room that you are building and the finish can greatly impact the overall cost of your extension.
+Making your kitchen bigger or adding a new bathroom will lead to higher house extension costs.

-You could also have a double extension.
-This features two floors and helps you to expand the space in both the downstairs and upstairs of your home.
-The cost of a double extension ranges from about £45,000 to £245,000.
+Double storey extensions add extra liveable space over two floors — helping you to expand the space in both the downstairs and upstairs of your home.
+The cost of a double extension ranges from about £45,000 – £245,000.

-If you're looking to get a more accurate price for your house extension, we can help connect you with local builders.
+If you're looking to get a more accurate price for a house extension of any type, we can help connect you with builders near you.

 Get Instant Quotes